New schedules will let teens start school later

 If my child likes early start, can they do a period zero to start class early and finish early?

 As PSD moves to new start times, each of our high schools will be closely examining their schedules with the goal of creating options for students.
 Throughout the school start-times exploration, we have consistently heard from the high schools that they will explore offering zero-hour classes and activity options to students so they may flexibly arrange their schedules.
 Specific decisions about whether and what to offer for zero hour will be made at each individual high school.
+Please contact your high school directly for more specific scheduling information.

 What will this change mean for BASE Camp and other before- and after-school care options?